postgis/postgis-workshops/postgis-intro/sources/en/tuning.rst

 .. image:: ./tuning/conf03.png

 This section describes some of the configuration parameters that should be adjusted for a production-ready geospatial database.
 For each section, find the appropriate item in the list, double-click on the line to edit the configuration.
-Change the *Value* to the recommended value as described, make sure the item is *Enabled*, the click **OK**.
+Change the *Value* to the recommended value as described, make sure the item is *Enabled*, then click **OK**.

 .. note:: These values are recommendations only; each environment will differ and testing is required to determine the optimal configuration.
 But this section should get you off to a good start.